 Did Dinosaurs and People Ever Live Together?

-The question for this first lesson is did dinosaurs and people ever live together?
-The obvious implications of scripture are that they did.
-But the question follows: "what evidence is there for their coexistence outside of the Bible?"
+The question for this first lesson is did dinosaurs and humans exists at the same time?
+The obvious implications of Scripture are that they did.
+But the question follows: "What evidence is there for their coexistence outside of the Bible?"
 You be the judge.

 Based on the Bible's accountable creation and the flood we should expect that dinosaurs have been our contemporaries.
 We're continually told that dinosaurs went extinct millions of years ago.
 Since both claims cannot be true, I'm asking you to consider the following evidence for the relatively recent coexistence of dinosaurs with man.